CSB5/OPERA-MS/README.md

 cd /path/to/OPERA-MS
 make
 ~~~~
+If you encounter any problem during the installation, please see the **Dependencies** Section.

 ### Testing Installation

 A set of test files and a sample configuration file is provided to test out the OPERA-MS pipeline.
-Simply run the following commands:
+To run OPERA-MS on the test dataset, simply use the following commands:
 ~~~~
 cd /path/to/OPERA-MS
 perl OPERA-MS.pl sample_config.config 2> log.err